Ria424/developers-animatesdk-docs/Document_object/Document9.md

 #### Parameters

-**profileName** The unique name of the new profile.
+**profileName** `string`; The unique name of the new profile.
 If you do not specify a name, a default name is provided.
 This parameter is optional.

 #### Returns

-An integer that is the index of the new profile in the profiles list.
+`integer`; An integer that is the index of the new profile in the profiles list.
 Returns -1 if a new profile cannot be created.

 #### Description